wanoo21/ngb.email/templates/default-templates/tailwind-email-builder.md

 export class AppModule {
 }
 ```

-For the list of all available options, please check the [configuration options](../../getting-started/configuration.md) page.
+For a full list of available options, check out the [configuration options](../../getting-started/configuration.md) page.

-### Configure the builder in standalone mode
+### Configure the Builder in Standalone Mode

-If you want to use the standalone components, you can configure them like this:
+If you want to use standalone components, you can configure them like this:

 ```typescript
 import { TailwindEmailBuilderModule } from "@wlocalhost/ngx-tailwind-email-builder";